CrowdStrike/Cloud-AWS/Container Security/eks-implementation-guide.md

 ### Step 3: Push the falcon sensor image to the Repository

- - Set the FALCON_IMAGE_URI variable to your managed ECR based on the ECR's `repositoryUri`
+ - Set the FALCON_IMAGE_URI variable to your managed ECR based on the ECR `repositoryUri`

  - Note for existing ECR registries the `repositoryUri` can be found with the following command.
    ```